 It's OK to give processed fruit products to friends - juiced, frozen, or cooked - but not fresh fruit or most veggies from within the zone.

 Six flies were found in central San Jose near the fairgrounds this summer; most commonly these pests are imported by a resident who brings fresh but infected fruit into the area from Asia or Hawaii.
-Agriculture departments have begun biological and pesticide controls but the quarantine may last 3 to 6 months or longer depending on whether additional flies are found.
+Agriculture departments have begun biological and pesticide controls and as of 3/21/2022 the quarantine is projected to end in mid June 2022 as long as no additional flies are found.

 This fly looks like a large house fly with a bright yellow body, and lays eggs under the surface of most kinds of fruit or vegetables.
 The larvae go into the fruit and cannot be easily detected from the outside.
 The CDFA Oriental Fruit Fly Quarantine page links to a 14 page Regulation document including a list of affected plants that covers everything Village Harvest picks and hundreds more.